-**Spoiler Warning: There are spoilers for the first six episodes of Hulu's Castle Rock below.**
+**Spoiler Warning: There are spoilers for the first season of Hulu's Castle Rock below.**

-So, now that we're a few episodes into the new Hulu series, we thought it might be time to compile a handy guide to all the King references hidden in the show so far, from street signs to knickknacks clustered on a table.
-There will no doubt be more, and we'll no doubt revisit this territory as we find them, but for now, here's every King Easter egg we found — aside from major characters and settings because those are less like Easter eggs and more like plot points — from the series premiere "Severance" to the sixth episode, "Filter."
+So, now that we're well into the new Hulu series, we thought it might be time to compile a handy guide to all the King references hidden in the show so far, from street signs to knickknacks clustered on a table.
+There will no doubt be more, and we'll no doubt revisit this territory as we find them, but for now, here's every King easter egg we found — aside from major characters and settings, because those are less like easter eggs and more like plot points — from the series premiere "Severance" to the the season finale, "Romans."

 Did we miss anything?
 Do you have a favorite reference?
 Let us know in the comments!

 That's it for Season 1!
 We don't know when Season 2 of Castle Rock will arrive yet, but when it does we'll be here, keeping track of all of the Stephen King references like the nerds we are.

 The Curse of the Shawshank Wardens

 As Alan Pangborn points out to Henry Deaver, "carrying the keys" is not easy work, and it's taken a particularly hard toll on the wardens at Shawshank Penitentiary.
 One of the very first scenes in the series shows us just-retired Warden Lacy's (Terry O'Quinn) particularly inventive and deeply unsettling suicide — but he's not the only Shawshank warden to ever take his own life.